Mixtral 8x22B: Open and Powerful Mixture of Experts

-Mistral AI released Mixtral 8x22B on April 10, 2024, with their characteristic style: a Twitter magnet link without prior blog post or conferences.
-The community downloaded weights within hours.
-The next day benchmarks appeared.
-It’s the next generation of their MoE (Mixture of Experts) architecture, with 141B total parameters but only 39B active per forward pass.
+Mistral AI released Mixtral 8x22B on April 10, 2024, with their characteristic style: a Twitter magnet link without a prior blog post or conference.
+The community downloaded the weights within hours, and benchmarks appeared the next day.
+It is the next generation of their MoE (Mixture of Experts) architecture, with 141B total parameters but only 39B active per forward pass.
 This changes the economics of serving open models.

 What Mixtral 8x22B Is

-Compared to Llama 3 70B (more restrictive licence) or Claude 3 (closed), Mixtral 8x22B is the most permissive large-scale option.
+Compared with Llama 3 70B (a more restrictive license) or Claude 3 (closed), Mixtral 8x22B is the most permissive large-scale option for commercial use with no user thresholds.

 | Benchmark | Mixtral 8x22B | Llama 3 70B | GPT-4 | GPT-3.5 |